 Most items may be checked out for thirty (30) days and may be renewed three times if not needed by another patron.
-The exceptions are DVDs, which may be checked out for 7 days and renewed three times, Audiobooks, which may be checked out for 30 days and renewed once, and scores, which may be checked out for 3 days and renewed twice.
+The exception is Audiobooks which may be checked out for 30 days and renewed once.
 Borrowers are responsible for all library materials checked out on their account.
 See our circulation policy for more details.

 What cannot be borrowed?